overextended/ox_inventory/framework.md

 These changes are intended to make it easier for those using modified files already.

 If you are already starting from the basics, I strongly suggest [downloading my fork](https://github.com/thelindat/es_extended) and ignoring the rest of this page.
+If you insist on following through with manual setup, ensure you are using the **latest** version of ESX Legacy.

 <h2 align='center'> client/main.lua </h2>